 Elevar’s early investment in Varthana (in 2013) had addressed the critical need for providing capital to schools to build infrastructure and expand capacity, and enable greater ‘access’ to education within low income communities.
 Elevar had looked at numerous opportunities in education before partnering with LEAD.
 Two aspects specifically stood out with respect to LEAD.
 First, a ‘comprehensive solution oriented’ approach, vis-a-vis a product led sales approach, that was steeped in the learnings of the entrepreneurs having personally run schools in remote areas for several years.
 Second, a concrete plan to build out distribution into these markets, and to own the distribution at meaningful scale.

-LEAD’s proposition aligns well with our e.MTM framework, and vision for companies that create and thrive on momentum.
+LEAD’s proposition aligns well with e.MTM (including LAhWS) and vision for companies that create and thrive on momentum.